Guys, don’t miss your Biotherm Homme Travel Essentials in your Tax Free shop!

 Location: Walk past anyone offering you taxi rides within the airport and go outside to the official taxi rank

-The least expensive option is to take the metro into town, but it may require a couple connections to get where you're going.
+The least expensive option is to take the metro into town, but it may require a couple of connections to get where you're going.
+Take line M1A as far as Yenikapi.

 Cost: TRY 4 (for every connection)